The snowplow leading to future Copper-Sulfide mines in Minnesota, including near the boundary waters

 Problems that could lead to the widespread pollution of Lake Superior, cost the taxpayers millions of dollars and even put lives at risk.

-The mine is a long way from opening.
+The mine is a long way from opening, and for those who care about the future of clean water and wilderness, there is still a lot of work to be done.
 With your help we can stop PolyMet and stop the toxic copper-sulfide mining industry from getting a foothold in Minnesota.

 POLYMET: THE GATEWAY MINE